MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 [P0220R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0220r1.html) incorporates Library Fundamentals Technical Specification for C++17 into the standard.
 Covers updates to \<experimental/tuple>, \<experimental/optional>, \<experimental/functional>, \<experimental/any>, \<experimental/string_view> , \<experimental/memory>, and \<experimental/algorithm>.

-### C++17 Deleting polymorphic_allocator Assignment
+### C++17 Deleting polymorphic_allocator assignment

-[P0337R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0337r0.html) The operator polymorphic_allocator& operator=(const polymorphic_allocator& rhs) is now deleted to reduce the incidence of errors.
-In general, stateful allocators for which propagate_on_container_move/copy_assignment is false should not have move and copy assignment operators.
+[P0337R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0337r0.html) The operator `polymorphic_allocator& operator=(const polymorphic_allocator& rhs)` is now deleted to reduce the incidence of errors.
+In general, stateful allocators for which `propagate_on_container_move_assignment` and propagate_on_container_copy_assignment` is false should not have move and copy assignment operators.

-### C++17 constexpr For char_traits (partial)
+### C++17 constexpr for char_traits (partial)

-[P0426R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0426r1.html) Changes to td::traits_type member functions length, compare and find in order to make make std::string_view usable in constant expressions.
+[P0426R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0426r1.html) Changes to `std::traits_type` member functions `length`, `compare` and `find` in order to make make `std::string_view` usable in constant expressions.

 ### C++17 Improving Class Template Argument Deduction For The STL

-[P0739R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0739r0.html) Move adopt_lock_t to front of parameter list for scoped_lock to enable consistent use of scoped_lock.
-Allow std::variant constructor to participate in overload resolution in more cases, in order to enable copy assignment.
+[P0739R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0739r0.html) Move `adopt_lock_t` to front of parameter list for `scoped_lock` to enable consistent use of `scoped_lock`.
+Allow `std::variant` constructor to participate in overload resolution in more cases, in order to enable copy assignment.

 ## <a name="improvements_157"></a> Improvements in Visual Studio 2017 version 15.7

 ### C++17 Rewording inheriting constructors

-[P0136R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0136r1.html) specifies that a using declaration that names a constructor now makes the corresponding base class constructors visible to initializations of the derived class rather than declaring additional derived class constructors.
+[P0136R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0136r1.html) specifies that a **using** declaration that names a constructor now makes the corresponding base class constructors visible to initializations of the derived class rather than declaring additional derived class constructors.
 This is a change from C++14.
 In Visual Studio 2017 version 15.7 and later, in **/std:c++17** mode, code that is valid in C++14 and uses inheriting constructors may not be valid or may have different semantics.

 The following example shows C++14 behavior: